 The stage 1 audit is essentially a gap audit against the requirements of the standards.
 We want to make sure you have all of the parts of the standard in place.
 A common part of these audits is receiving non-conformances, which your Compass auditor will communicate as ‘issues’ rather than non-conformances.
-Although the term non-conformances or issues may sound negative and intimidating the golden rule here is –yes, you should expect to receive some non-conformances, we certainly expect it, and here is why this isn’t the end of your certification journey, its just the beginning.
+Although the term non-conformances or issues may sound negative and intimidating the golden rule here is –yes, you should expect to receive some non-conformances, we certainly expect it, and here is why this isn’t the end of your certification journey, it’s just the beginning.

 In our experience, here are the four main areas of the standards we find non-conformances or issues.